 Source: 2004 Travel Industry Survey/Travel Weekly

-Who are ASTA travel agents?
+Who are ASTA travel advisors?

 The ASTA membership includes over 20,000 members across the United States and around the world.
 Most ASTA member agencies offer one-stop shopping for all travel arrangements.
-To find the ASTA member agency near you, search the Travel Agent Travel Directory.
+To find the ASTA member agency near you, search the Travel Advisor Travel Directory.

 ASTA's priority is fighting for your best interests.
 We have a long-standing record of fighting for consumer rights.
 And, should you ever encounter a problem with an ASTA member, our Consumer Affairs Department is here to help you.
 We want you to have a safe and happy trip.
 Start by seeing your local ASTA member travel agency.

-Cruise Line Executive on Travel Agents
+Cruise Line Executive on Travel advisors

 The following is an open letter from Joseph A. Watters, President of Crystal Cruises to newspaper and magazine travel editors:

-"Why should I use a travel agent?"
+"Why should I use a travel advisor?"
 As a veteran travel executive, that's a question I'm often asked.
 Today, with the overwhelming number of sources for travel information (the Internet, cable television, newspapers, magazines, guidebooks, etc.), it's no wonder the consumer is confused.
 Yet that's precisely why the services of a professional travel consultant are more valuable than ever.

-The best thing an agent can do is to match up a traveler with the vacation that's right for them.
+The best thing an advisor can do is to match up a traveler with the vacation that's right for them.
 The professional travel consultant builds relationships with their clients to learn their interests and lifestyles, as well as their dispositions.